How it works

 What your client sees

 - Step-by-step form — one step per page with a progress bar.
-Fields save automatically as clients type, so nothing is lost.
+Fields save automatically as clients type.

-- Save & exit — clients can close the browser and come back later.
+- Save and exit — clients can close the browser and return later.
 Their progress is preserved.

-- Review round — if you reject any fields, the client sees specific feedback on what to fix and resubmits only those fields.
+- Review round — if you reject fields, the client sees your feedback and resubmits only those fields.

-- Completion — once all fields are approved, the client sees a confirmation screen.
+- Completion — once all fields are approved, the client sees a confirmation screen and can download a PDF copy.

-Clients can also access a Client Portal that shows all their onboardings, uploaded files, and signatures in one place.
+On Starter plans and above, clients also get a Client portal.
+It is a persistent dashboard showing all their onboardings, uploaded files, and signatures in one place.

 Statuses